-- Ability to perceive emotion in self and others (e.g., correctly identifying a perceived emotional expression as fear) - Ability to use emotion to facilitate cognitive activities like thinking and problem solving (e.g., knowing how to capitalize on a happy mood swing to engage in a creative task) - Ability to understand emotional information (e.g. understanding how two emotions can blend into a third emotion) - Ability to manage emotion in self and others (e.g. detaching from fear states that interfere with one's functioning).
+- Ability to use emotion to facilitate cognitive activities like thinking and problem solving (e.g., knowing how to capitalize on a happy mood swing to engage in a creative task) - Ability to understand emotional information (e.g. understanding how two emotions can blend into a third emotion) - Ability to manage emotion in self and others (e.g. detaching from fear states that interfere with one's functioning).